rahulmoorthy/Active_Contours/README.md

 • This methodology was used to detect anomalies in brain scans, teeth scans.

-• Leveraged MATLAB, initialized the control points and the model shaped the snake-like closed form (solving internal & external functions) to create the boundary on the object.
+• Leveraged MATLAB, initialized the control points and the model shaped the snake-like closed form (solving internal & external functions) to create an object boundary.

 ## Results :